haziyevv/mynotes/Machine Learning/MachineLearning.md

      df["wages"] = scaler.fit_transform(df[["wages"]])
      ```

-10.

-2. What is **bias/variance** tradeof ?
+9. What is **bias/variance** tradeof ?

    --> Bias happens when the machine learning model is not able to capture the true relationship effectively.
 High variance happens when ther is overfit.

-3. Talk about Supoort Vector Machines:
+10. Talk about **Supoort Vector Machines**:

     - Start with low dimensional data
     - Move into higher dimension
     - Find threshold that seperates the data into groups

-4. Talk about Decision Tree :
+11. Talk about **Decision Tree** :

-   * For each feature calculate gini impurity
+    - For each feature calculate gini impurity

-   * Select the one with the smallest gini impurity
+    - Select the one with the smallest gini impurity

-   * Then select others in terms of the one selected before.
+    - Then select others in terms of the one selected before.
 Select the smallest one.
 If its gini index is bigger than the parent node stop dividing.

-    Gini score: example : Patient has chest pain - yes, no.  Output is he has heart disease or not.
+    - Gini score: example : Patient has chest pain - yes, no.  Output is he has heart disease or not.
 144 person has chest pain, of which 105 has heart disease and 39 has not.
 159 person does not have chest pain, of which 34 has heart disease and 125 has not.
+    -

 $$
 \frac{144}{144+159} * (1-(\frac{105}{144})^2 - (\frac{39}{144})^2) + \frac{159}{144+159} *(1-(\frac{34}{159})^2 -(\frac{125}{159}^2))
 $$

-5. Talk about **Random Forest**
+12. Talk about **Random Forest**

 * Create 100s of different **bootstrapped** Datasets.
 Create **bootstrapped** datasets, by selecting the data randomly, same as the amount of data, but you can select the same item in each random selection.
 * Bootstrapped datasetlerin her biri üçün decision tree apply et.
-Decision tree apply ederken her stepde featurelar subsamplı qeder featura baxaraq decision seç.
+Decision tree apply ederken her stepde random feature subsamplı yaradırıq.
+Subsampe qeder featura baxaraq decision seçirik.
 Meselen: 4 feature var.
 Birinci stepde random 2-sin nezere al, ikinci stepde 3 deneden yalnız 2sin nezere al.
 * Sonda 100 lerle decision tree yaratmış oluruq.
 Prediction etmek isteyende, her decision tree ile ayrı ayrı qerar verir ve en çox seçilen qerarı seçirik.

   What is **Bagging** ?

   Bootstrapping data plus applying aggregation to make a decision is called **bagging**.

   What is **out of bag** data ?

   These are the data that are not selected in bootstrapped datasets.

   We can measue how accurate the random forest is by calculating the accuracy of the prediction of the **out of bag** data.

-6. Talk about AdaBoost :
+13. Talk about AdaBoost :

 - In contrast to random forest, here created decision trees has one leaf nodes

 - In contrast to random forest, some trees will have more saying than others.
 Because they will be weighted, in terms of the amount of misclassified outputs.

 - In random forest, each tree is created independently.
 But in adaboost, one tree will affect the next tree.
 Because, items that are missclassified will be boosted, and so they will be selected more in the next bootstrap.

-7. Code and explaing Expectation Maximization:
+14. Code and explain Expectation Maximization:

 ```
 def calc_p(ta, tb, hc):